Looking to apply for a working holiday visa for Canada with dreams of working a ski season or living in Vancouver?

 *For those intending to work closely with children or in healthcare AND/OR applicants who have visited certain countries for 6 months or more

 This post includes affiliate links.
-If you make a purchase via one of these links, I may receive a small percentage at no extra cost to you.
+If you make a purchase via one of these links, we may receive a small percentage at no extra cost to you.

 Quick Overview of the IEC Canada application process

-The IEC application process was completely re-worked in November 2015.
-Prior to this, the process was first come, first serve.
+The IEC application process was completely reworked in November 2015.
+Before this, the process was first come, first serve.

-- CIC will regularly invite candidates from each pool to participate in the program throughout the next year unless the quota runs out sooner.
+- IRCC will regularly invite candidates from each pool to participate in the program throughout the next year unless the quota runs out sooner.
 It is a random selection.
-An invite may take a week, a month, six months to arrive, or in the case of countries with more demand than places (such as the UK) not at all.
+An invite may take a week, a month, six months to arrive, or in the case of countries with more demand than places (such as France) not at all

-- After the invite has been accepted, applicants will then need to apply for a work permit submitting completed forms, documents (such as police certificates) and payment within 20 days.
+- After the invite has been accepted, applicants will then need to apply for a work permit by submitting completed forms, documents (such as police certificates) and payment within 20 days

-How to apply for a Working Holiday Visa for Canada
+How to apply for a Working Holiday Visa Canada

-Read on for a step by step guide to the IEC working holiday application process.
+Read on for a step-by-step guide to the IEC working holiday application process.
+Be sure to also check out the official IEC application guide.

 Step One: Check eligibility for the IEC program